HedgehogAI/VetTagPlus/README.md

 ## Introduction

-This is the official cleaned repo we used to train and evaluate for VetTag paper.
+This is the official cleaned repo we used to train, evaluate and interpret for [VetTag paper](https://www.nature.com/articles/s41746-019-0113-1).

 Please feel free to contact `yuhui-zh15@mails.tsinghua.edu.cn` if you have any problem using these scripts.